Sampling perspectives on sparse exchangeable graphs: Preliminaries

-A representation theorem for jointly exchangeable random measures on $\NNReals^2$ was given by Kallenberg \citep{Kallenberg:2005, Kallenberg_Random_Meas_Plane}.
-This result was translated to the setting of random graphs in \citep{Veitch:Roy:2015,Borgs:Chayes:Cohn:Holden:2016}.
-Writing $\Lebesgue$ for Lebesgue measure and $\mu_W(\cdot) = \int_{\NNReals} W(x,\cdot) \intd x$, the defining object of the representation theorem is as follows.
+A representation theorem for jointly exchangeable random measures on $\Reals_{+}^2$ was given by Kallenberg \cite{Kallenberg:2005,Kallenberg_Random_Meas_Plane}.
+This result was translated to the setting of random graphs in \cite{Veitch:Roy:2015,Borgs:Chayes:Cohn:Holden:2016}.
+Writing $\Lebesgue$ for Lebesgue measure and $\mu_W(\cdot) = \int _{\Reals_{+}} W(x,\cdot) \,\intd x$, the defining object of the representation theorem is as follows.

-\begin{defn} A \defnphrase{graphex} is a triple $(\IsoF,\StarF,W)$, where $\IsoF \ge 0$ is a non-negative real, $\StarF \colon \NNReals \to \NNReals$ is a measurable function such that $\min(S,1)$ is integrable, and the \defnphrase{graphon} $W \colon \NNReals^2 \to [0,1]$ is a symmetric, measurable function that satisfies \begin{enumerate} \item $\Lebesgue\{ \mu_W = \infty \} = 0$ and $\Lebesgue \{\mu_W > 1\} < \infty$, \item $\int_{\NNReals^2} W(x,y)\,1[ \mu_W(x) \le 1 ]\, 1[\mu_W(y) \le 1] \intd x \intd y < \infty$, and \item $\int_{\NNReals} W(x,x) \intd x < \infty$. \end{enumerate} \end{defn}
+\begin{defn} A \defnphrase{graphex} is a triple $(\IsoF ,\StarF,W)$, where $\IsoF\ge0$ is a non-negative real, $\StarF\colon\Reals_{+} \to \Reals_{+}$ is a measurable function such that $\min(S,1)$ is integrable, and the \defnphrase{graphon} $W \colon\Reals_{+}^2 \to[0,1]$ is a symmetric, measurable function that satisfies: \begin{enumerate} \item[1.]$\Lebesgue\{ \mu_W = \infty\} = 0$ and $\Lebesgue\{\mu_W > 1\} < \infty$, \item[2.]$\int_{\Reals_{+}^2} W(x,y) 1[ \mu_W(x) \le1 ] 1[\mu_W(y) \le1] \,\intd x \,\intd y < \infty$, and \item[3.]$\int_{\Reals_{+}} W(x,x) \,\intd x < \infty$. \end{enumerate} \end{defn}

-\begin{remark} Integrability of $W$ is a sufficient but not necessary condition for it to be a graphon.
-If the graphon and the function $S$ are integrable then we say that $\W$ is an \defnphrase{integrable graphex}.
+\begin{remark} Integrability of $W$ (and its diagonal) is a sufficient but not necessary condition for it to be a graphon.
+If the graphon, its diagonal $W_D(x)=W(x,x)$, and the function $S$ are integrable, then we say that $\W$ is an \defnphrase{integrable graphex}.
 We set

 Integrability plays a fundamental role in sampling convergence. \end{remark}

 Each graphex gives rise to a random adjacency measure, which in turn leads to a graph-valued stochastic process:

 \begin{defn} Given a graphex $\W=(\IsoF,\StarF,W)$, let $\xi$ be the random adjacency measure